ogdenpm/intel80tools/readme.txt

-		where address is the cpm location (file offset + 0x100) and xx yy etc. are the new byte values. note all values are entered in hex. plmpp.exe	Implements the plm preprocessor for $IF $ELSE $ELSEIF and $END so that plm 3.x version files can include the preprocessor directives.
+		where address is the cpm location (file offset + 0x100) and xx yy etc. are the new byte values. note all values are entered in hex.
+		The latest version allows writing beyond the end of the comfile, which is useful for tail end padding of files. plmpp.exe	Implements the plm preprocessor for $IF $ELSE $ELSEIF and $END so that plm 3.x version files can include the preprocessor directives.